Saimon0007/Research-Lab-Management/README.md

 3. **Explore modules:** Use the navigation menu to manage projects, inventory, equipment bookings, and more.
 4. **Admin Panel:** Administrators can manage users, system settings, and review analytics.

 ---

-## Screenshots

-> _Screenshots of the dashboard, project management, inventory, and booking modules can be placed here._

----